git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 and server.xml

 files.
-It will be downloaded and installed automatically into each service when you run a Maven build.
+It’s automatically downloaded and installed into each service when you run a Maven build.
 You can find the opentracingZipkin

 feature enabled in your server.xml